 Here are the characteristics of online ordination scams from a Biblical perspective:

 1. Online ordination scams do not have historical standards of knowledge or competence.
 Online ordination scams will even tell you on their websites that you can put the “crown on your head.”
 One of the most popular online ordination scams is The Open Ministry.
-This website even says that everyone can get ordained if they ask.
+This website even says that everyone can get ordained if they ask:

 “Everyone has the right and responsibility to determine what is right.
 The Open Ministry ordains those who ask, without cost and without question of faith.
 It is not your ordination or the piece of paper, which makes you a minister – rather it is your activity, how you act and what you do.”

-2. Online ordination scams just ask you to pay money in exchange for an “ordination certificate.”
+2. Online ordination scams ask you to just pay money in exchange for an “ordination certificate.”
 These scams are very common.
 Back in the middle ages of the church, people would buy ordinations for financial purposes.
 Today people want to buy ordinations too.
 For instance, many want to buy an ordination so that they can officiate at a wedding.
 While this seems harmless, it still is not a historic Christian church ordination in any way.

-These purchased ordinations without training and local connection are likely scams.
+These purchased “online only” ordinations without training and local connection are likely scams.
 They are online ordination scams because the public at large thinks that pastors need training and local connections when most online ordinations are just a piece of paper.

 This page was written partly because so many of our Christian Leaders Institute students and graduates have purchased these ordination certificates and they found that they were only worth the piece of paper they were printed on.
-These ordinations are seen for what they are by the wider public.

-Christian Leaders Officiant Ordination
+Christian Leaders Institute Ordination